hakeemx/js-starter/README.md

 ## After Installing

-Open http://localhost:8000/webpack-dev-server in your browser to run a local server.
+Open http://localhost:8000/webpack-dev-server in your browser to run your dev server.

 ## Tips